enkidevs/curriculum/lua/lua-core/loops-in-lua/while-loops-in-lua.md

 ---
 ## Content

-In Lua, a `while` loop allows you to execute a block of code repeatedly as long as a certain condition is true.
+A `while` loop allows you to execute a block of code repeatedly as long as a certain condition is true.
 The basic structure of a while loop in Lua looks like this:

 ```lua
 while condition do